Information Box Group

 Multi-modal attention; inter-personal timing and synchronization; physiological responses during musical engagement; computational modeling of musical expectations; affective computing; music information retrieval; multi-person adaptive music-making; altered states and subjective experience.

-Research methods: eye-tracking; pupillometry; electroencephalography; peripheral physiology; psychophysics; computational modeling; embedded systems.
+Eye-tracking; pupillometry; electroencephalography; peripheral physiology; psychophysics; computational modeling; embedded systems.

 Lauren Fink